Youjixian/UnityAILocalizationTranslator/README.md

 #### Configuration Settings

-1. Open the Unity menu `Tools > Youjixian > Feishu Localization Sync Tool`
+1. Open the Unity menu `Tools > Localization > Feishu API Setting`
 2. Fill in the following information in the settings panel:
-   - Feishu API Key: Obtained from the Feishu Open Platform
+   - Feishu App ID: Obtained from the Feishu Open Platform when creating an application
-   - Document ID: The ID of the Feishu document to synchronize
+   - App Secret: Obtained from the Feishu Open Platform when creating an application
-   - Worksheet Name: Specify the worksheet to synchronize
+   - Table ID: Specify the multi-dimensional table ID to synchronize
-   - Localization File Path: Location of localization files in the Unity project

 #### Usage Flow

 1. After completing the configuration, click "Verify Connection" to confirm the settings are correct
 2. Choose synchronization direction:
-   - Unity → Feishu: Upload localization data from Unity to Feishu
+   - Push to Feishu: Upload localization data from Unity to Feishu
-   - Feishu → Unity: Download the latest translations from Feishu to Unity
+   - Pull from Feishu: Download the latest translations from Feishu to Unity
-   - Bidirectional Sync: Automatically merge changes from both ends
+   - Two-way Sync: Automatically merge changes from both ends
+3. During synchronization, follow these sync guidelines:
+   - **Not Completed**: Overwrite sync from Unity to Feishu multi-dimensional table
+   - **In Translation**: No synchronization
+   - **Completed**: Sync the key entry from the Feishu multi-dimensional table to the Unity multilingual table
-3. Click the "Start Sync" button to execute the synchronization operation
+4. Click the "Start Sync" button to execute the synchronization operation
-4. After synchronization is complete, update statistics will be displayed
+5. After synchronization is complete, update statistics will be displayed

 ### AI Translation Module

 #### Configuration Settings

-1. Open the Unity menu `Tools > Youjixian > Localization Translator`
+1. Open the Unity menu `Tools > Localization > AI Translator Settings`
 2. Configure the AI service in the settings panel:
    - Select AI service provider
    - Enter API key
-   - Set model parameters (if needed)
+   - Set parameters (if needed)

 #### Usage Flow

+1. Select the localization table to process
+2. Set translation options (where carrying description means carrying manually written descriptions from the Feishu table)
-1. Select source and target languages
+3. Select source and target languages
-2. Choose localization files or folders to process
-3. Set translation options:
-   - Only translate empty entries
-   - Override existing translations
-   - Add translation comments
 4. Click the "Start Translation" button
 5. Review translation results and adjust manually as needed